 - 1. Issue an RShell command. - 2.
 Press the Default Restore button on the device.
+This removes any installed CAP.

-To use RShell to return the Reader to its default configuration and leave CAP intact config image default
+To use RShell to return the reader to its default configuration and leave CAP intact

 1. At the RShell prompt, enter the following command: